Call to book1-877-929-7245

 Itinerary

-Day 1 - Arrive in Vancouver
+Day 1 – Vancouver

-Day 2 - Discovering Vancouver
+Day 2 – Sightseeing in the beautiful city of Vancouver

-Day 3 - Free time in Vancouver
+Day 3 – Free time in multicultural Vancouver

-Day 4 - The Canadian
+Day 4 – Morning at leisure, overnight journey to Jasper on The Canadian

 Includes